 Terms of payment shall be Net 30 days.

-The proposal price is subject to change after 60 days of being presented to Buyer.

 Article 5: Right of Ingress and Egress

-Cinergy Services has already been granted easement rights to the portion of the switchyard used to deliver power to the Cinergy Transmission System, as required by the Interconnection Agreement between Cinergy Services and WestFork Land Development Co.
-These rights are also granted to the Cincinnati Gas and Electric Company and PSI Energy.
-There is a remaining portion of the switchyard, and a transmission loop line, that is used to deliver power solely to the Indianapolis Power and Light transmission system (“IPL Portion”).
-To the extent necessary for the Cincinnati Gas and Electric Company and PSI Energy to perform the Work hereunder, Buyer does hereby furnish all rights-of-way and rights of ingress and egress necessary for the prosecution of the Work.
+Cinergy Services has already been granted easement rights to the portion of the switchyard used to deliver power to the PSI Energy Transmission System, as required by the Interconnection Agreement between Cinergy Services and Buyer.
+These rights are also granted to the Cincinnati Gas and Electric Company (CG&E) and PSI Energy.
+There are remaining portions of the switchyard, and a transmission loop line, that is used to deliver power solely to the Indianapolis Power and Light transmission system (“IPL Portion”).
+To the extent necessary for the CG&E and PSI Energy to perform the Work hereunder, Buyer does hereby furnish all rights-of-way and rights of ingress and egress necessary for the performance of the Work.
 PSI Energy is hereby granted a limited right of ingress and egress to the following equipment (breakers, switches and buses) and structures in the IPL Portion, which is identified as follows:

-The portion of the switchyard which contains (Breakers 52-21,22,23 and MODs 89-21A,B; 89-22A,B; 89-23A,B), and, in addition, the ROW containing the transmission loop line into and out of the Wheatland facility from transmission structures 3804A1, 2, 3 to 3804B1, 2, 3).
+The portion of the switchyard which contains Breakers 52-21,22,23 and MODs 89-21A,B; 89-22A,B; 89-23A,B, and, in addition, the ROW containing the transmission loop line into and out of the Wheatland facility from transmission structures 3804A1, 2, 3 to 3804B1, 2, 3.

 Article 6: Terms and Conditions

-This Agreement shall be subject to the provisions listed herein and to the Terms and Conditions on Exhibit A, which is attached hereto and incorporated into the Agreement by reference.
-Buyer understands and agrees that the execution of this Agreement shall include the attached and incorporated Terms and Conditions (Exhibit A) and any terms and conditions accompanying Buyer’s Purchase Order shall be null and void, inasmuch as Exhibit A shall supersede any subsequent terms and conditions unless the Parties mutually agree in writing.
-Any terms and conditions contained on Buyer’s purchase order relating to the Agreement shall be inapplicable as relates to this Agreement.
+This Agreement shall be subject to the provisions listed herein and to the Terms and Conditions in Exhibit A, which is attached hereto and incorporated into the Agreement by reference.
+The Buyer agrees that any terms and conditions contained in or accompanying Buyer’s Purchase Order shall be null and void, inasmuch as Exhibit A shall supersede any subsequent terms and conditions unless the Parties mutually agree in writing.

 IN WITNESS WHEREOF, the Parties hereto have caused this Agreement to be executed by their duly authorized representatives as of the Effective Date.